written by Maree Stuart

 That’s easy!
 You have assigned the right to copy your lab’s work into their own.
 Those magic words that many labs place in their reports ‘This report shall not be reproduced except in full’ give some added legal protection.
 They tell the holder exactly what they can and can’t do with the report and its contents.

-If this kind of statement is not included in your report, then you are permitting the client to use only part of the information contained in the report.
+If you don’t include this kind of statement in your report, then you are permitting the client to use only part of the information contained in the report.

 Which situation is better for your lab’s reputation?